build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ![ECS Task Running](images/ecs_task_running.png)

-You now successfully created a producer ECS task that will continuously produce clickstream data to the MSK Serverless cluster.
+You now successfully created a producer ECS task that will continuously generate clickstream data to the MSK Serverless cluster.

+More specifically, the ECS task produces random click events.
+The event comprises of a user IP, a product type, an event timestamp and other information.
+There is also a user ID that serves as key and is associated with each event.
+In addition, the partition number of the event is determined by using a hash of that key.
+Before sending, the event data is serialized using a Avro serializer provided by the AWs Glue Schema Registry.
+Every generated event is sent to the previously created topic `clickstream`.

 ### Step 8: Check schema in AWS Glue Schema Registry